joseguera/course-evaluation-tracker-capstone-client/README.md

 ### 3. Functionality
 The app's functionality includes:
 * Every User has the ability to create an account
-* Every User has the ability to view the courses assigned to them only
 * Every User has the ability to "Add" a course
 * Every User has the ability to "Edit" a course
 * Every User has the ability to "Delete" a course